The winged heart

 The heart shape above is formed from two fibonacci spirals that can also be drawn as twin snakes facing each other.
 The serpents of the caduceus represent duality and the eventual unification of polar opposites.
 As such, they speak of the balance required to strike harmony:

-This expression invites us to unify ourselves even as we search for our soul mates.
+This expression invites us to unify ourselves in love.